openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 - Users may put themselves at risk of CVEs by being too conservative with worker-node updates.
 - Users leveraging change management may be more likely to reach unsupported kubelet skew configurations vs fully self-managed cluster management.
+  - Mitigation: For standalone, clusters will enter Upgradeable=False if another control-plane upgrade would cause unsupported skew.
+This should encourage cluster lifecycle administrators to update their worker-nodes.

 ### Drawbacks